Level/abstract-level/README.md

 The `callback` function will be called with an error if the operation failed.
 If the key was not found, the error will have code [`LEVEL_NOT_FOUND`](#errors).
 If successful the first argument will be `null` and the second argument will be the value.
 If no callback is provided, a promise is returned.

+If the database indicates support of snapshots via `db.supports.snapshots` then `db.get()` _should_ read from a snapshot of the database, created at the time `db.get()` was called.
+This means it should not see the data of simultaneous write operations.
+However, this is currently not verified by the [abstract test suite](#test-suite).

 ### `db.getMany(keys[, options][, callback])`

 Get multiple values from the database by an array of `keys`.
 The optional `options` object may contain: